icebert04/icebert04.github.io/_posts/2018-10-26-suicide-spirits-and-elementals.md

 The **"Nuno sa Punso"** or **"Old Man of the Mound"** is a dwarf-like nature spirit that is believed to live in an anthill and other isolated areas.
 They are a lot of them actually, we just ignore them or scared to know that they truly exist.

-I am writing this piece not because to scare you but to provide you **"Awareness & Acceptance"** that these spirits, ghost, and elementals were God's creation too.
+I am writing this piece not to scare you but to provide you **"Awareness & Acceptance"** that these spirits, ghost, and elementals were God's creation too.
 We need to give them respect and give them space in a world that we don't entirely fully owned.

 **"Trick Or Treat"** was nice!
 Getting the chocolates & candies and all that.
 But my two children are way beyond that.